grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 ![Twitter description](twitter.png)

 For example:
-- “Add a panel using these steps.”
+- Add a panel using these steps.
-- “Understand the configuration options provided by…”
+- Understand the configuration options provided by…
-- “Learn more about hash rings and their usage”
+- Learn more about hash rings and their usage

 ## Hugo aliases